micmejia/bible-dump/NKJV/Ezekiel/Ezek 30.md

 For the day _is_ near, Even the day of the Lord _is_ near; It will be a day of clouds, the time of the Gentiles.

 ###### 4
-The sword shall come upon Egypt, And great anguish shall be in [^a]Ethiopia, When the slain fall in Egypt, And they take away her wealth, And her foundations are broken down.
+The sword shall come upon Egypt, And great anguish shall be in Ethiopia, When the slain fall in Egypt, And they take away her wealth, And her foundations are broken down.

 ###### 5
-"Ethiopia, [^b]Libya, [^c]Lydia, all the mingled people, Chub, and the men of the lands who are allied, shall fall with them by the sword."
+"Ethiopia, Libya, Lydia, all the mingled people, Chub, and the men of the lands who are allied, shall fall with them by the sword."

 ###### 6
 'Thus says the Lord: "Those who uphold Egypt shall fall, And the pride of her power shall come down.
-From [^d]Migdol _to_ Syene Those within her shall fall by the sword," Says the Lord God.
+From Migdol _to_ Syene Those within her shall fall by the sword," Says the Lord God.

 ###### 7
 "They shall be desolate in the midst of the desolate countries, And her cities shall be in the midst of the cities _that are_ laid waste.